Jake Hess: The Jake Hess Sound

 Hess also sang with his children, Becky and Chris, in a group he named "The Jake Hess Sound".
 In the late 1970s, Hess and his son Chris were featured singers on the television broadcasts of evangelist Dr. Gene Scott.

 With Elvis Presley

-Jake Hess was an idol of Elvis Presley, and had a major influence on Presley's career.
-As a teenager, Presley would attend gospel sings and Hess's style so impressed Elvis, that Presley would emulate it for the remainder of his life.
-Hess sang backup on several albums recorded by Elvis, and also sang at Presley's funeral in 1977.
+Jake Hess was an idol of Presley, and had a major influence on Presley's career.
+As a teenager, Presley would attend gospel sings and Hess's style so impressed Presley, that Presley would emulate it for the remainder of his life.
+Hess sang backup on several albums recorded by Presley, and also sang at Presley's funeral in 1977.

 Solo career

-Jake Hess was a noted soloist in his own right.
+Hess was a noted soloist in his own right.
 He had won several Grammy Awards on RCA Victor as a solo artist.
 His last 12 years, he appeared on the Gaither Homecoming concerts and videos.
 These videos featured Hess from noted concerts in the U.S. at the Kennedy Center, the Ryman Auditorium, and Hawaiian islands and Europe.